toddaustin07/edge_envisalink/README.md

 # SmartThings Edge Device Driver for DSC/Envisalink

-This Edge driver is targeted to users of the 'Alarmserver' package to integrate their DSC security system with Envisalink.
+This Edge driver is targeted to users having a DSC security system with an Envisalink board connecting it to the local LAN.
+Edge drivers run directly on a SmartThings hub.
+The driver will connect with the Envisalink to create and update devices reflecting your DSC system partition panels and zones.

+The typical audiance has an existing solution using the 'Alarmserver' package.
 Alarmserver is a Python-based program that runs on a LAN-connected computer (often a Raspberry Pi) and connects to an Envisalink module to pass messages back and forth to SmartThings.
+However Alarmserver is based on the legacy DTH / SmartApp / graph callback implementation which will be sunset by SmartThings.
+This driver provides a migration path for those Alarmserver users and offers a number of additional benefits as outlined below.

-This driver allows users to eliminate the need to run Alarmserver on a computer and instead provides the same functionality running directly on a SmartThings hub via SmartThings Edge platform.
-(Note Edge is still in Beta as of September 2021).
+Note: SmartThings Edge is still in Beta as of September 2021.

 ### Benefits
-- Eliminates dependency on DTHs, which is being sunset
+- Eliminates dependency on Groovy DTHs, which is being sunset
-- No SmartApp required
+- No SmartApp is required
-- Eliminate need for separate stay / away panel devices
+- Eliminates need for separate stay / away panel devices
-- Eliminate need for separate computer to run Envisalink interface code
+- Eliminates need for separate computer to run Envisalink interfacing code
 - Leverages 100% local execution of Edge platform (including related automations)
-- Can be run in parallel with existing Alarmserver setup
+- Can be run in parallel with existing Alarmserver setup for low risk transition

 ### Pre-requisites
 - SmartThings hub V2 or later